jhu-digital-manuscripts/rosa2/rosa-archive/rosa-archive-core/src/test/resources/README.md

 '''
 resources/
+  |--- archive/
+    |--- valid/
-  |--- data/
+      |--- FolgersHa2/
-  |--- rosedata/
+      |--- LudwigXV7/
 '''

-The test resources directory has two subdirectories, 'data' and 'rosedata', both of which contains testing data.
-This is meant to simulate an archive with two collections, making 'resources/' the archive directory, and 'resources/data/' and 'resources/rosedata/' separate collections.
-Admittedly, the names could be more clear.

-The 'resources/rosedata/' directory holds data copied directly from our 'rosecollection' collection in the archive on the CIS.
-The 'resources/data/' directory holds different data meant more to test the full range of behaviors of this archive core code.
+The initial 'archive' directory represents an archive filled with test data.
+This archive contains one test collection, called "valid" which has all completely valid data.
+The collection holds two books, FolgersHa2 and LudwigXV7.
+LudwigXV7 is data from 'rosecollection' on the CIS.
+FolgersHa2 contains AoR transcription data.

+The test data here should be treated as a read-only collection.
+Any tests should not write to this test archive.